 But if they don’t get enough sunlight, they won’t stay that shape for long.
 They’ll begin to stretch out and grow tall.
 If you’ve ever watched this happen to your succulents, you know how frustrating it can be!

-Most of us understand that succulents need sunshine to survive, but unfortunately, sometimes they these hardy plants don’t get as much sunlight as they need, and THIS is the moment in which they begin to lose their shape.
+Most of us understand that succulents need sunshine to survive, but unfortunately, sometimes these hardy plants don’t get as much sunlight as they need, and THIS is the moment in which they begin to lose their shape.

 It’s a process called etiolation.
 Simply put, etiolation refers to a plant stretching out in search of sunlight.